(Seasons 1-5a spoilers ahead)

 Walt refuses.
 He explains to Jesse the story of Gray Matter, the multi-billion dollar company that he himself co-founded with two friends in college, and how he sold his shares in the company for $5,000 dollars early on.
 He then delivers the iconic line, “you asked me if I was in the meth business or the money business.
 Neither.
 I’m in the empire business.”

 A lot of people think of that line as just another one of Heisenberg’s badass one-liners, but it’s actually a lot deeper than that.
 The entire conversation Walt has with Jesse in that scene is meant to show you that Walt was no longer doing this for his family.
 He was doing it for himself, and maybe always had been.
 The way he speaks to Jesse about selling out his potential for “pennies on the dollar,” the fact that he checks how much money Gray Matter is worth every week (and has been doing so for who knows how many years).
 All of this is meant to finally show the viewer that Walt saw drug dealing as a way to make up for his own personal failures that stemmed much farther back than his cancer.
-All that talk about “providing for his family” was merely a side effect/rationale of his true motivation, which was to build something great for himself.
+All that talk about “providing for his family” was merely a rationalization of his true motivation: to build something great for himself.

 The truth is, Walt has been endangering his family much more than he has been helping them.
 His actions brought members of the Mexican drug cartel to his home, where his children sleep, on two separate occasions (Tuco and the cousins).
 If anyone besides Walt had been home when the cousins came looking for him, they’d be dead.
 Hank also came face to face with these cartel members as a direct result of Walt’s dealings, almost killing him and causing him deep physical and emotional damage.
 Walt’s house is constantly watched and bugged by members of Gus’s drug network.
 Gus threatens to kill his entire family.